Callum Whelan

 A graduate of the academy at Manchester United, he had a loan spell at Port Vale in the 2018–19 season, but did not feature in a matchday squad.
 He signed with Watford in August 2019 and featured in two FA Cup games during the 2019–20 season.
 He signed with Oldham Athletic in August 2020.
-After his release by Oldham, he signed for Solihull Moors in July 2022, from where he joined Gateshead on loan in February 2023.
+After his release by Oldham, he signed for National League side Solihull Moors in July 2022, from where he joined Gateshead on loan in February 2023.
+The move to Gateshead was made permanent in July 2023.
+He won the FA Trophy with the club in 2024.
+He returned to the English Football League (EFL) with Carlisle United in January 2025, though Carlisle lost their EFL status at the end of the 2024–25 season.

 Career

 Manchester United

-Whelan grew up in the Barnsley village of Hemingfield, and spent the early part of his childhood at the Barnsley Academy.
+Whelan grew up in the Barnsley village of Hemingfield and spent the early part of his childhood at the Barnsley Academy.
 He joined Manchester United at the age of eight, and went on to become one of three players shortlisted for the Jimmy Murphy Young Player of the Year award in 2017.
-He signed a new contract with the "Red Devils" in July 2018.
+He signed a new contract with the club in July 2018.
 On 31 January 2019, he joined League Two side Port Vale on loan until the end of the 2018–19 season.
 He failed to make it into a match-day squad under new manager John Askey, who felt he was not yet ready for senior football, and the loan was ended early on 2 April.

 Watford

 In August 2019, Whelan signed a one-year contract at Watford, with the option of a further year.
-He made his first-team debut for the "Hornets" in the fourth round of the FA Cup on 4 January 2020, coming on as a 61st-minute substitute for Domingos Quina in a 3–3 draw with Tranmere Rovers at Vicarage Road.
+He made his first-team debut for Watford in the fourth round of the FA Cup on 4 January 2020, coming on as a 61st-minute substitute for Domingos Quina in a 3–3 draw with Tranmere Rovers at Vicarage Road.
 He started in the replay 19 days later, which ended in a 2–1 defeat.
-However the club confirmed he would not be offered a new contract on 6 August 2020.
+However, the club confirmed he would not be offered a new contract on 6 August 2020.